JSischo/surfs_up/README.md

 # surfs_up

 ## Purpose of the Analysis
-> The purpose of this project was to utilize previously conducted queries and newly constructed databases regarding potentially retiring employees to help the executives at PH determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
-Conducting these anaylses will help the company plan for a large number of retirees to enable them to plan hiring and training plans.
+> The purpose of this project was to perform further queries on a temperature database on June and December temperatures on Oahu.
+The analysis of the results will help to determine the historical temperatures from low to high and then average.
+This will help our customer in their decision making process on whether or not to open a surf and ice cream store.

 ## Results: